Avaiga/taipy-doc/docs/knowledge_base/tips/big_data_models/index.md

 familiar Pandas, Numpy and Scikit-learn APIs — which makes learning and using Dask much more pleasant for the many data scientists whom are already familiar with these APIs.

-If you’re new to Dask, check out the excellent [10-minute Introduction to Dask](https://docs.dask.org/en/stable/10-minutes-to-dask.html) by the Dask team.
+If you're new to Dask, check out the excellent [10-minute Introduction to Dask](https://docs.dask.org/en/stable/10-minutes-to-dask.html) by the Dask team.
 <hr/>